Single ladies, listen up! You CANNOT afford to rely on one income stream.

 It’s time to get bullish on your earnings!

 No, I am not suggesting you go out and get yourself a sugar daddy to get your financial life in order.
-After all, a man is NOT a financial plan.
+After all, a man is NOT a money plan.

 Share this Image On Your Site